 Perfect for Decision-Making Process

-The knowledge management model by Boisot creates a decision-making ability based on useful information and differentiates it from a physical asset.
+The effective knowledge management model by Boisot creates a decision-making ability based on useful information and differentiates it from a physical asset.
 Such differentiation of new knowledge from data by Boisot typically highlights all the information that is of prime importance to website observers.

 Boisot says that they are solely responsible for performing data extraction as a mandate function as per their experience or prior knowledge.